siberianfox/g2wiki/Text-Mode.md

 [gdi] default gcode distance mode 0 [0=G90,1=G91]
 </pre>

 Configuration is non-moded; that is, configuration lines and Gcode blocks can be used without changing modes.
-However, it is not recommended to intermingle configs with Gcode blocks, as the EEPROM writes can interfere with step generation and serial transmission (interrupts).
-Please note: in some future release config commands that arrive during a gcode cycle may be rejected.
+However, it is not recommended to intermingle configs with Gcode blocks, as changing configuration during a job may have unpredictable results.
+See the [Operating Model](g2dialect-Operating-Model) for details.
+Please note: in some future release configuration commands that arrive during a gcode cycle (i.e. job) may be rejected.

-_CAVEAT: At the current time because of various limitations of the Xmega we recommend waiting for each config command to send a response before sending the next command.
-This gives allows the system to persist the data to EEPROM, because during that interval the board cannot reliably receive serial input._

 ## Updating Settings
 To update a setting enter $token=value

 Tokens are a mnemonic plus a group prefix (system settings have no prefix).
 The setting is taken and the value is echoed in a descriptive text line.
 No spaces are allowed.
-Numeric values can contain embedded commas.
 The following are examples of valid and invalid inputs.

 	Request | Response | Notes
 	--------|----------|-------
 	$yfr=800 | [yfr] y_feedrate_maximum        800.000 mm/min | Set Y axis feed rate maximum to 800 mm/min
-	$yfr=16,000 | [yfr] y_feedrate_maximum      16000.000 mm/min |  Set Y axis feed rate maximum to 16000 mm/min
+	$yfr=16000 | [yfr] y_feedrate_maximum      16000.000 mm/min |  Set Y axis feed rate maximum to 16000 mm/min
 	$2po=1 | [2po] m2_polarity                 1 [0,1] | Set motor 2 polarity
 	$ex=1 | [ex]  enable_xon_xoff             1 [0,1] | Enable XON/XOFF protocol
 	$ted=1 | error: Unrecognized command $ted | Example of an error